 These owls prefer to live in open fields, farmland, and meadows, where they can hunt for small rodents like mice, voles, and shrews.

-Although they are known for their ability to fly silently, thanks to the fringed edges on their feathers that muffle the sound of their wings.
+They are known for their ability to fly silently, thanks to the fringed edges on their feathers, which muffle the sound of their wings.

 Barn Owls have a distinct appearance: pale faces, chestnut-colored wings, and back.